priyankaag19/graph-database-application/README.md

 with the top 2 recommended courses attached directly to each gap station.
 Loading, empty, and error states are all designed, not left as blank divs.

-Screenshots: see `docs/screenshots/` (add your own after running the app against your instance) and the screen recording linked in the submission email.

 ---